airportyh/Tutti/TestPlan.md

 3. driver
     * run example script
     * repeat runs and make sure the test suite runs through correctly each time
+4. embed and marklet
+    * make sure they still work
+5. tutti terminal
+    * can eval
+    * can console.log
+    * test all commands